What Is Fresnel In Blender And Why Is It Used?

 First of all, if you are using the principled bsdf shader node for your material the fresnel effect will already be applied to your material.
 This is excellent if you are a beginner and don’t want to worry about adding a node for each individual property on your material but limits control in certain cases.

-For example, when you are creating a metallic material the fresnel value becomes untunable as it is adjusted using the shaders specular value. this value itself does not work with metals as they are 100% reflective anyway.
+For example, when you are creating a metallic material the fresnel value becomes untunable as it is adjusted using the shader specular value. this value itself does not work with metals as they are 100% reflective anyway.

 There is a fresnel node that we can use to apply to the material tree to add the effect of fresnel if we are not using the principled bsdf shader.
 The fresnel node has the following parameters that can either be changed or influenced: